WysockiD/WysockiD/README.md

 - 👨‍💻 Co Founder, CTO at [0xKYC](https://github.com/0xKYC)
-- 🧠 I’m currently working on **Blockchain Development, DID and Zero Knowledge** projects
+- 🧠 I’m currently working on **Blockchain Development, Digital Identity and Quant** projects
 - 🗨️ I’m looking to collaborate with other creative, outside the box thinking developers
 - 🔥 Passionate about web 3.0 and finding ways that merge the natural world with the digital
 - 👣 A man on a mission!